ashish-mali/Classification-Cardiovascular-Risk-Prediction/README.md

 <hr>

 ### Step 1: Data Collection
-Collect the historical stock prices of Yes Bank from January 2005 to September 2020.
-Include variables such as opening price, highest price, lowest price, and closing price and date
+Given the patients reocrd between the age of 32 to 70 with the various feature which may impact towards the target variabel of 10YearCHD.

 <hr>

 ### Step 2: Data Cleaning and Preprocessing
-Clean the dataset by removing any missing values, outliers, or errors.
+Clean the dataset by TREATING any missing values, outliers, or errors.
 Preprocess the dataset by scaling or normalizing the features as necessary.

 <hr>

-### Step 3: Regression Model Building
+### Step 3: Classification Model Building
 Divide the dataset into training and testing sets.
-Implement Multiple Linear Regression and Support Vector Regression (SVR) models to predict the closing price of Yes Bank stock.
+Implement Multiple Classification models to predict the 10YearCHD of the patient.
 Tune the models by adjusting the hyperparameters to optimize performance.

 <hr>

 ### Step 4: Model Evaluation
-Evaluate the models' performance using root mean squared error (RMSE) and mean absolute error (MAE) metrics.
-Compare the performance of the models to determine which one performs better.
+Evaluate the models' performance using F1-Score and AUC-ROC metrics.
+Compare the performance of the models to determine which one performs better and fulfill the business requirement.

 <hr>

 ### Step 5: Results and Conclusion
-Present the results of the regression analysis.
-Discuss the implications of the results and their potential impact on investors.
+Present the results of the classification analysis.
+Discuss the implications of the results and their potential impact on stackholders.
 Provide conclusions and suggestions for future research.

 ![--------------------------------------------------------------------------------------------](https://github.com/andreasbm/readme/blob/master/assets/lines/grass.png)